-Now, we all know that President Obama is no stranger to expressing his love for music, especially our music.
+We all know that President Obama is no stranger to expressing his love for music, especially our music.
 Black music.
-You know, the sounds and groove lines that makes us, us.
+You know, the sounds and groove lines that makes us who we are.
 He has even stated that he is a fan of Jay-Z, Kanye West and Kendrick Lamar.
-Oh!
 Let’s not forget that gracious moment when he sang an Al Green song.
-With that being said, it is no surprise that he wants to express his love for black music in a way that is as big as him.
+It is no surprise that he wants to express his love for black music in a way that is as big as he is.
 On the last day of May 2015, President Obama released a proclamation on why he declared June to be a month of appreciation for African American music.

 In one section of the declaration President Obama states: